Welcome!

 Into my thoughts of Phyl in recent days.

-A hand surprising for its strength though she
+A hand surprising for its strength though

 Was failing, held in pain as cancer swelled